Alan-Cha/hugo-iter8-docs/content/tutorials/deployments.md

 menuTitle: Deployments
 title: Automated canary releases with iter8 on Kubernetes and Istio
 weight: 10
+summary: Perform a canary releases by shifting traffic to a canary version of a microservice.
 ---

 This tutorial shows you how _iter8_ can be used to perform canary releases by gradually shifting traffic to a canary version of a microservice.